Dick H. Guinn

-Dick Henry Guinn (March 27, 1918 – August 26, 1980) was a highly decorated officer in the United States Navy with the rank of Vice admiral.
-A Naval Academy graduate, he distinguished himself as Pilot and Flight Leader of Fighter Squadron 94 during the sinking of Japanese cruiser Aoba in July 1945 for which he received Navy Cross, the United States military's second-highest decoration awarded for valor in combat.
+Dick Henry Guinn (March 27, 1918 – August 26, 1980) was a highly decorated officer in the United States Navy with the rank of vice admiral.
+A Naval Academy graduate, he distinguished himself as pilot and flight leader of Fighter Squadron 94 during the sinking of Japanese cruiser Aoba in July 1945, for which he received the Navy Cross, the United States military's second-highest decoration awarded for valor in combat.

 He rose to the flag rank and commanded Bureau of Naval Personnel and Carrier Division 4.
 Guinn completed his career as Deputy Chief of Naval Operations (Manpower and Naval Reserve) and Chief of Naval Personnel.

 Early career and World War II

-Dick H. Guinn was born on March 27, 1918 in Palestine, Texas, the son of Jack Simpson and Ruby Aurelia Guinn.
-He graduated from the high school and entered the Texas College of Mines in El Paso, Texas, where he completed one year, before received an appointment to the United States Naval Academy at Annapolis, Maryland in May 1937.
-During his time at the Academy, Guinn was active in the lacrosse team and also was a member of the Musical Club.
+Dick H. Guinn was born on March 27, 1918, in Palestine, Texas, the son of Jack Simpson and Ruby Aurelia Guinn.
+He graduated from the high school and entered the Texas College of Mines in El Paso, Texas, where he completed one year, before received an appointment to the United States Naval Academy at Annapolis, Maryland, in May 1937.
+During his time at the academy, Guinn was active in the lacrosse team and also was a member of the Musical Club.

-He graduated with Bachelor of Science degree on February 7, 1941 and was commissioned Ensign in the United States Navy on that date.
+He graduated with Bachelor of Science degree on February 7, 1941, and was commissioned ensign in the United States Navy on that date.
 Guinn was subsequently attached to the light cruiser USS Milwaukee and participated in the patrol cruises to Trinidad, Cape Verde Islands, and the eastern bulge of Brazil.
 When the United States entered the World War II, Milwaukee was located at Brooklyn Navy Yard and immediately departed for patrols in the South Atlantic.
-While aboard Milwaukee, Guinn was promoted to temporary rank of Lieutenant junior grade on June 15, 1942 and to temporary Lieutenant on December 1 that year.
+While aboard Milwaukee, Guinn was promoted to temporary rank of lieutenant junior grade on June 15, 1942, and to temporary lieutenant on December 1 that year.

-Guinn remained at Milwaukee until February 1943, when he was detached from that vessel and ordered to Naval Air Station Pensacola, Florida for flight training.
+Guinn remained at Milwaukee until February 1943, when he was detached from that vessel and ordered to Naval Air Station Pensacola, Florida, for flight training.
 He completed the training in July 1943 and was designated Naval aviator.
 Guinn then served as an instructor there until October 1944, when he was assigned to newly formed Fighting Squadron 94 (VF-94) at Pensacola as Navy Combat Plane and Flight Leader.